 Skyscanner Reveals Slow Travel and JOMO Trips as Top Travel Trends for Indian Travellers in 2020

-The newly released Skyscanner APAC Travel Trends 2020 Report reveals unique insights into Indians' traveling habits.
-Slow Travel and JOMO (Joy of Missing Out) Travel are top of travelers' priority lists for the year ahead.
+The newly released Skyscanner APAC Travel Trends 2020 Report reveals unique insights into Indians' travelling habits.
+Slow Travel and JOMO (Joy of Missing Out) Travel are top of travellers' priority lists for the year ahead.

 The Rise of Slow Travel